-Fatima Manji is a News Correspondent and regularly reports on a range of national and international stories.
+Fatima Manji is a Special Correspondent and Presenter.
+She regularly reports on a range of national and international stories.

 Her broadcasting has included telling the story of the migration crisis from the borders of Europe, interviewing victims of ISIS atrocities in Iraq and challenging politicians here in the UK during the referendum campaign.
 She also occasionally presents the programme from the studio.
 Fatima has won a number of awards for her journalism and in 2015 she was a finalist for the Royal Television Society's Young Journalist of the Year.